 The trail changes from year to year.
 Most of the time it is a smooth and often graded dirt road with some hills and narrow sections.
 At other times, erosion turns it into a fun mess of whoopdeedoos.
 You never know what you're going to get.

 The trailhead doesn't have any good places to stop and air down, so if you want to get ready for the trail you should probably do so in one of the pull out areas along Jackson Creek Road before you get to the trailhead.
 There is a wide spot just before the pavement turns to dirt.

 You start in the headquarters for the Brotherhood of the White Temple, also marked as Shamballa-Ashrama on topographic maps.
 It starts as a very smooth and easy dirt road.

 You soon come to a "Y" in the road.
 The left portion goes over a bridge, though it is difficult to see that it is a bridge if there is a lot of growth around it.
 The right portion dips down into a small amount of water.
-You must go through the water and around the bridge, as the bridge is on private property.
+You can cross using either option.
 The two portions connect again just on the other side of the bridge.
 The water is not usually deep enough to warrant any concern for any vehicle.

-Once you finish with the cracks you continue uphill and you come out of the trees.
+Once you finish with the cracks, if there are any, you continue uphill and you come out of the trees.
 The trail is mellow again and soon you connect with the Dakan Road trail.
 Turn left to head to the Dakan Road trailhead and back to town, or right to head to Rampart Range Road.